elyarenom3/crypto_hack_track/README.md

   - `matplotlib`
   - `numpy`

 the following image is an example of using the xrp tracker to trace the ripple hack.
+The darker lines mean more money.
+Also, I shortened the addresses in the diagram for cleanliness of the tracking but the full addresses can be viewed on the diagram by removing the shortening function.

 ![Ripple Hack Graph](images/ripple_hack_graph.png)